 Distinguished Lecturer of Ethics and Former Director

 Stephen J. A. Ward is an internationally recognized media ethicist whose writings and projects have influenced the development of the field in theory and practice.
-He is an educator, consultant, keynote speaker and award-winning author.
+He is an educator, consultant, keynote speaker and award-winning author, having written nine books on journalism and media ethics.
 Ward has extensive experience in media both academically and professionally.

 He is former director of the UBC Graduate School of Journalism.
 He is founding Director of the Center for Journalism Ethics, School of Journalism and Communication, at the University of Wisconsin-Madison; and Courtesy Professor in the School of Journalism at the University of Oregon.